The Puppet Warp tool was introduced in Photoshop

 Again, these images could benefit from some additional changes to lighting and shading, etc, but instead, let's do something else with Puppet Warp!

-It is possible to have multiple active pins.
-Go to any anchor pin and press Shift-click, and it becomes active, in addition to the already existing active pin.
+to any anchor pin and press Shift-click, and it becomes active, in

 Another useful shortcut is to right click on any pin to get this drop down menu for various functions.